apache/parquet-cpp/README.md

 ```shell
 mac$ brew install snappy lz4 thrift
 ```
+note: there is no googletest package for homebrew.

 `setup_build_env.sh` tries to automate setting up a build environment for you with third party dependencies.
 You use it by running `source